-The term "all records" in this request refers to letters, correspondence, emails including attachments, calendars, electronic meeting invitations and replies, facsimiles, memoranda, text messages (including messages on encrypted apps such as Signal and WhatsApp), notes from meetings and phone calls, minutes of meetings, agendas of meetings, comments, files, presentations, consultations, drawings, diagrams, graphs, charts, assessments, evaluations, telephone records and logs, virtual meeting logs (including the chat functions such as those produced by Microsoft Teams and Zoom), papers (published or unpublished), reports, studies, photographs and other images, databases, data, maps, or all other responsive records in draft or final form that fall within the definition of "agency records" subject to FOIA.
+The term "all records" in this request refers to emails including attachments, text messages (including messages on encrypted apps such as Signal or WhatsApp), calendars, electronic meeting invitations and replies, letters, correspondence, facsimiles, memoranda, notes from meetings and phone calls, minutes of meetings, agendas of meetings, comments, files, presentations, consultations, drawings, diagrams, graphs, charts, assessments, evaluations, telephone records and logs, virtual meeting logs (such as those produced by Microsoft Teams and Zoom), papers (published or unpublished), reports, studies, photographs and other images, databases, data, maps, or all other responsive records in draft or final form that fall within the definition of "agency records" subject to FOIA.
 This request is not meant to exclude any other records that, although not specifically requested, are reasonably related to the subject matter of this request.

 We ask that you please provide all records in an electronic format and, to the extent practicable, in native file format or, if not practicable, with full metadata for all fields.
 FOIA provides that "an agency shall provide the record in any form or format requested by the person if the record is readily reproducible by the agency in that form or format."
-Please provide records in either a loadready format with an index in a .csv file or an Excel spreadsheet, or in PDF format without any portfolios or embedded files and not in a single batched pdf file.
+Please provide records in either a load-ready format with an index in .csv file or Excel spreadsheet, or in PDF format without any portfolios or embedded files and not in a single batched pdf file.